lukesherwood/team-organizer/NOTES.md

 #NOTES

 ##Errors
-make forms modal using bootstrap when small buttons should be below title update date of event seems to not render on DOM? install moment JS for time functions deploy to heroku
+welcome message at the top of page make forms modal using bootstrap when small buttons should be below title update date of event seems to not render on DOM? remove borders from some cards? install moment JS for time functions deploy to heroku